namangoel31/k8s/96.IAMrolesForSvcAcnt/readme.md

 # IRSA

 ## PRE-REQUISITE: OIDC PROVIDER FOR THE CLUSTER
+To use AWS Identity and Access Management (IAM) roles for service accounts, an IAM OIDC provider must exist for your cluster’s OIDC issuer URL

 ## Create a policy
 -> create a JSON policy doc with all the required permissions